TomSouthwick/Updated-Portfolio-Page/updated-portfolio-page/README.md

 ## Roadmap

-- ✅ IP generation after market research
+- ✅ Sketching out a template
-- ✅ Creating Azure connection
+- ✅ Creating a react app
-- ✅ Designing database structure and UI structure
+- ✅ Designing UI flow
+- ✅ Building out each section
-- ✅ Implemented authentication
+- ✅ Styling different components
-- ✅ Creating text to speech, translation API and speech to text routes
+  - ✅ Deciding which projects to showcase
-  - ✅ Securing individual routes
-- ✅ Styled UI and created a mobile responsive app
+- ✅ Making the app mobile responsive!
-- ✅ Integrated into Heroku

 See the [open issues](https://github.com/TomSouthwick/Updated-Portfolio-Page/issues) for a full list of proposed features (and known issues).